 Who pays for injuries and property damage caused by a hit and run?

 In short, it depends.
-Unless the hit and run driver is caught and forced to reckon with the destruction they caused, you and other parties affected by the accident will likely need to look to your own insurance provider(s) for detailed answers.
+Unless the hit-and-run driver is caught and forced to reckon with the destruction they caused, you and other parties affected by the accident will likely need to look to your own insurance provider(s) for detailed answers.
 The unique terms of your individual insurance policy may or may not provide compensation for the fallout of a hit and run.

 How much time do I have to file a hit and run lawsuit?

-Each state in the U.S. establishes something called a statute of limitations, which outlines a time limit for bringing certain criminal charges to court.
+Each state in the U.S. establishes a statute of limitations, which outlines a time limit for bringing certain criminal charges to court.
 In Virginia, the statute of limitations for most cases is two years from the date of an accident.
 This means that the moment your crash occurred, the clock began ticking.

 If I’ve been involved in a hit and run accident, should I contact a lawyer?